 EDU221‡ A-E-G / 4 cr. hrs.
-THE CHILD AND HIS/HER WORLD
+EARLY CHILDHOOD SEMINAR AND PRACTICUM II

 Study of the young child's development of self-image and his/her perception of life, death and family roles.
 Registration in this course requires students to purchase liability insurance through the college.
-(2 hrs. lecture, 6 hrs. field work.)
+(2) hrs. lecture, 6 hrs. field work.)
 Prerequisite: EDU211.
-Recommended: concurrent enrollment in or completion of EDU115, EDU202, or EDU215.
 (Offered spring semester only.)